apache/servicemix4-features/examples/camel-osgi/README.txt

           osgi:restart <bundle_id>

-  The prefix of the output should change, and the output should look similar to the following:
+  The prefix of the output should change, and the output on the console should be updated accordingly.

-  >>>> YourTransform set body:  Tue Aug 11 17:14:12 BST 2009
-  >>>> YourTransform set body:  Tue Aug 11 17:14:14 BST 2009
-  >>>> YourTransform set body:  Tue Aug 11 17:14:16 BST 2009

 For information on how to stop and/or uninstall the example, see "Stopping and Uninstalling the Example" below.